 With targeted emails, you can reach and re-engage customers with information about special offers or new service offerings.
 This is a great way to continue the conversation after the conversion has been made.

 In 2015, digital advertising investments made by smaller organizations were almost nonexistent due to a lack of in-house expertise.
 When it comes to staffing for digital marketing efforts, you might choose to hire full-time employees, or partner with an agency.

 Hiring full-time help can be difficult.
-Not only do you have to spend time searching for people well-versed in your desired digital marketing platforms, you have to set aside time to interview candidates.
+Not only do you have to spend time searching for people well-versed in your desired digital marketing platforms, you have to set aside time to interview candidates as well for your website design needs, for this you can contact the nashville web design company.
 If you find someone right for the job, you’ll have to provide benefits and competitive compensation to entice them to join your organization.
 And if they fall short, you may end up also consulting an agency, which could cost more in the long run.

 Hiring an agency can be expensive from the beginning, and it can be hard to find one that “gets” the heart of your mission.
 Magnifyre is different.
 We only partner with businesses and nonprofits we truly believe in.
 When we come aboard, we’ll act as an extension of your internal team to help you turn strangers into promoters with retention-focused campaigns driven by compelling content.

 You’ll have one dedicated team for less than the cost of one full-time employee.
 All because we believe that human-driven content strategy is an investment that will serve you and your brand for years to come.

 “These search ads alone are estimated to drive between 10,000 and 40,000 new website visitors to your website each month.”

 Share this Post